 It should be noted that without obtaining formal pediatric reference values it remains a possibility that the response in infants and children can be underestimated.
 However, the practical challenges of generating a pediatric range for this assay necessitate comparison of pediatric data with adult reference values or controls.

 Lymphocyte proliferation responses to mitogens and antigens are significantly affected by time elapsed since blood collection.
-Results have been shown to be variable for specimens assessed greater than 24 and less than 48 hours postblood collection, therefore, lymphocyte proliferation results must be interpreted with due caution and results should be correlated with clinical context.
+Results have been shown to be variable for specimens assessed more than 24- and less than 48-hours postblood collection; therefore, lymphocyte proliferation results must be interpreted with due caution and results should be correlated with clinical context.

 When interpreting results it should be kept in mind that the range of lymphocyte proliferative responses observed in healthy, immunologically competent individuals is large.
 The reference ranges provided will be helpful in ascertaining the magnitude of the normal response.